 If you decide to leave your excess contributions in your fund:

-We recommend you talk to your trusted financial adviser before making a decision to exceed either contribution cap.
+We recommend you talk to a trusted financial adviser before making a decision to exceed either contribution cap.

-To learn more about super contributions, call the practice or make an appointment with one of our friendly and professional team.
+Here at MBA Financial Strategists, we can help to advise you on building your super fund.
+To learn more about the different types of super contributions, call the practice or make an appointment with one of our friendly and professional team.
 We would be happy to help!

 MBA Financial Strategists Pty Ltd ABN 13 008 285 756 is an Authorised Representative and Credit Representative of AMP Financial Planning Pty Limited, Australian Financial Services Licensee and Australian Credit Licensee.
 This article contains information that is general in nature.
 It does not take into account the objectives, financial situation or needs of any particular person.
 You need to consider your financial situation and needs before making any decisions based on this information.
 This information contained in this article may contain references to other special offers or promotions offered by persons who are not part of the AMP group of companies.
 AMP has not verified, and is not responsible for, the information provided by other parties or persons not part of the AMP group of companies.
 Subject to any applicable law which cannot be excluded, AMP group of companies and MBA Financial Strategists Pty Ltd makes no warranties or representations regarding the quality, accuracy, merchantability or fitness for purpose of the goods or services available from these persons.
 Your obtaining of goods or services from these persons is at your own risk.
 AMP group of companies does not accept any liabilities arising from reliance on the access and the availability of the information, or fees and charges that relate to the use of such information.